1

 Implement a trigger to create invoices

-Decide when to transfer bills or invoices to your customer’s accounting platform.
-It could be a button within your application’s frontend or listening for a specific event.
+Decide when to transfer invoices to your user’s accounting platform.
+It could be a button within your application’s frontend, listening for a specific event or according to a schedule (e.g. nightly).

 Create the invoice

-Create the bill or invoice in your customer’s accounting platform by calling POST /Invoice or POST /bill respectively.
+Create the invoice in your user’s accounting platform by calling POST /invoices.